Algeria Awaits Results After Voters Snub Election - UrduPoint

 Algeria Awaits Results After Voters Snub Election

-Algiers, (UrduPoint / Pakistan Point News - 13th Jun, 2021 ) :Algeria on Sunday awaited the results of a parliamentary election boycotted by the long-running Hirak protest movement and marked by widespread abstention.
+Algiers, (UrduPoint / Pakistan Point News - 14th Jun, 2021 ) :Algeria was early Monday still waiting for the results of a parliamentary election boycotted by the long-running Hirak protest movement and marked by widespread abstention.

+Ahead of the official results, an Islamist party seen as moderate, the Movement of Society for Peace (MSP), said its candidates were in the lead in most regions.

+With the widespread abstentions, established parties linked to the regime -- the National Liberation Front (FLN) and the Democratic National Rally (RND) -- had been seen as likely to lose seats.

+A statement by the National Independent Elections Authority (ANIE) cited by several news outlets late Sunday refuted "unfounded" claims regarding the election, without naming the MSP.

-Turnout was just 30.2 percent, electoral commission chief Mohamed Chorfi announced after Saturday's vote -- the lowest in a legislative poll at least 20 years.
+After Saturday's vote, electoral commission chief Mohamed Chorfi said that turnout had been just 30.2 percent -- the lowest in a legislative poll at least 20 years.

-He said the shape of the new assembly should emerge on Sunday but it would be 96 hours before official results are announced.
+He said it would be 96 hours before official results are announced.

 Fewer than one percent of registered voters cast their ballots in Kabylie, a mainly Berber region east of Algiers, and the cities of Bejaia and Tizi Ouzou.